 Because we are cooking at a higher heat, brining is an option and will add some additional salt flavor and moisture.
 If you choose to brine, brine for at least 8 hours, and no more than 36, otherwise it will get a less desirable texture.

 In this recipe we do not brine it, instead we use a savory Cajun seasoning and butter to add flavor and moisture.
 You can season the day before to achieve a dry brine, or you can season just before you put on the grill.
 We prefer the night before for a touch of added flavor and time for the salt to work into the meat.
 But if you forgot to season the day before, just do it prior to grilling.
 Easy peasy!

 - Remove any webbing or netting from the turkey breast and discard.

-- Pat the breast down dry with a paper towel.
+- Pat the breast down dry with paper towels.

 - If purchasing two breasts, cut the skin and separate the two breasts.